IBM/ibm-spectrum-scale-install-infra/README.md

 - **Run the playbook to install and configure the Spectrum Scale cluster**

-  - Using the ansible-playbook command:
+  - Using the `ansible-playbook` command:

     ```shell
     $ ansible-playbook -i hosts playbook.yml
     ```

-  - Using the Ansible automation script:
+  - Using the automation script:

     ```shell
     $ ./ansible.sh
     ```

     > **Note:**
-    An advantage of using the Ansible automation script is that it will generates log files based on the date and the time in the `/tmp` directory.
+    An advantage of using the automation script is that it will generate log files based on the date and the time in the `/tmp` directory.

 - **Playbook execution screen**